QuentinRa/blog.quentinra.dev/operating-systems/linux/radix/index.md

 <div class="row row-cols-md-2"><div>

-Every previous example was first converting radix-10 the radix-2, then radix-2 to radix-n.
+Every previous example was first converting radix-10 to radix-2, then radix-2 to radix-n.
 This is both inefficient, and not universal, as the same process can't be applied to radix-15, which isn't a multiple of 2...

-Instead, here is another more universal, trough possibly harder/longer
+Instead, here is another more universal, though possibly harder/longer

 * $a = \text{your_number}$
 * $n = \text{your_radix}$